Health

 Summary

 Visiting a psychiatrist is not a sign of weakness but a wise decision to protect your health.
 If you're thinking "I'm not bad enough to go," that may be exactly the right time to go.
 Early consultation speeds recovery and shortens the period of suffering.
+Please consider taking that first step for your own sake.

 Related articles